 - Low core count

 For those on a budget or concerned about power consumption, the Intel Core i7-13700K is an excellent option for deep learning.
-This processor delivers excellent performance and even outperforms Intel’s own 12th-Gen Core i9-12900K.
+Unlike other Intel CPUs, this chip delivers excellent performance and even outperforms Intel’s own 12th-Gen Core i9-12900K.

 While there are cheaper options available, we do not recommend compromising on processing power by going for something like the Ryzen 5 7600X or the Core i5 13600K.
 These processors may save you money, but you’ll miss out on higher clock speeds and find yourself wanting more processing power.